Frequently Asked Questions

 We also celebrate 8 holidays throughout the year.
 These holidays originally come from two separate cultures.
 The solstices and equinoxes, which celebrate the cycle of the sun, came from one culture, and the `cross-quarters,' which mark the agricultural and pastoral seasons of the Earth, came from another.
 The cross-quarter feasts are: : Samhain (Nov.
 1), Imbolc (Feb.
 1), Beltaine (May 1), and Lughnasadh (Aug.
 1).
 The solar holidays were adopted by the Celts, and all 8 are celebrated by Keltrian Druids.
 In our modern rites, we also relate the cycle of the year to the cycle of our lives.
 We choose a specific God and Goddess (Patron and Matron) to honor at each rite.These figures each represent a different aspect of our lives, from youth to vitality to old age, wisdom, and finally death.
 As the year gets older, the Patron and Matron age as well.

 How can I find out about the Henge of Keltria?

-The Henge of Keltria provides resources including an Introduction to the Henge of Keltria, The Henge of Keltria Book of Ritual, a correspondence course for members of the Henge, and this pamphlet.
-If you would like to explore Keltrian Druidism further, write to us at:
+The Henge of Keltria provides resources including The Book of Keltria, the Henge of Keltria Book of Ritual, a correspondence course for members of the Henge, and this pamphlet.
+If you would like to explore Keltrian Druidism further, please write to us at:

 Henge of Keltria